 What should you back up?
 Files, records, server configurations/backup images, and logs (records of digital activity and events, including the logs in the Windows Event Viewer and website access logs).

-Business continuity and disaster recovery can be as simple as having a few extra PCs on hand in a storage room, or as complex as having a cloud infrastructure with real-time replication and automated failover across the world.
+Business continuity and disaster recovery can be as simple as having a few extra PCs on hand in a storage room.
+Or it can be as complex as having a cloud infrastructure with real-time replication and automated failover across the world.
 It all depends on your business’s requirements.

 ☐ Are you tracking all of your IT hardware?